A potential Canada Post service disruption may occur on Monday, October 22.

-If a Canada Post service disruption does occur, from September 17-25, if you are concerned about a significant delay in the delivery of your materials, the following options are available to you:
+If a Canada Post service disruption does occur, and you are concerned about a significant delay in the delivery of your materials, the following options are available to you:

 Please contact the office if you have any outstanding concerns or questions.